YANG-DB/yang-db/docs/info/components/query_language.md

-Elements of the V1 language
+Elements of the query language
 -------------

 ### Entity Types